A smart thermostat can easily lower your energy bill, and the technology will transform the way you think about heating and cooling your home.

 When you reduce your home's overall energy consumption, it can benefit the environment in a significant way.
 Energy Star estimates that if everyone installed a certified smart thermostat, people would save a total of $740 million per year and offset 13 billion pounds of annual greenhouse gas emissions, which equals the emissions of 1.2 million vehicles.

 Energy Star endorses 36 energy-efficient models that are proven to reduce your environmental footprint, but Honeywell is the brand with the most Energy Star-certified smart thermostats.
-Several of the Energy Star picks, like the Honeywell Lyric T6 Pro and Nest Learning Thermostat, offer geofencing to track a homeowner’s smartphone location and adjust the temperature to an eco-friendly mode when they are away.
+Several of the Energy Star picks, like the Honeywell Lyric T6 Pro, offer geofencing to track a homeowner's smartphone location and adjust the temperature to an eco-friendly mode when they are away.

 4. Save Surprising Time on Installation